ClerVolc research is organized around seven thematic programs:

 7 – Origin of Volcanoes and of the Earth

-We study the formation and early evolution of the Earth, with a focus on the origin of volcanoes and magmas.
-The approaches include high-pressure, high-temperature experimentation, numerical modelling, and petrological and geochemical studies of old continental terrains, lunar samples and meteorites as analogues of the ancient Earth, in order to understand the conditions that led to the appearance of volcanism.
+We study melt production in the deep mantle using ultra-high-pressure, high-temperature experimentation, and relate the results to seismic tomography imagery.
+We also carry out research on the formation and early evolution of the Earth, with a focus on the origin of volcanoes and magmas.
+The approaches include high-pressure experimentation, numerical modelling, and petrological and geochemical studies of old continental terrains, lunar samples and meteorites as analogues of the ancient Earth, in order to understand the conditions that led to the appearance of volcanism.